 Within the LTAD model, the Active for Life stage is what happens outside the high performance pathway after children have developed physical literacy.
 It promotes lifelong amateur and recreational participation for enjoyment, fitness, and social connection.

-The key point for parents to understand: the LTAD guidelines for each stage of the model specify what kinds of developmentally appropriate practices and games should be taking place.
-These guidelines are research-based on sport science and best practices in coaching to produce the best athletes possible while promoting lifelong activity for all.
+The key point for parents to understand: the LTAD guidelines specify what kinds of developmentally appropriate practices and games should be taking place at each stage.
+These guidelines are based on existing sport science research and what we understand to be the best practices in coaching at present.

 When parents look at a particular program in physical activity and sport for their child, they should ask whether or not the program follows the LTAD guideline for that sport.
 Remember that when it comes to children’s programming, the basic tenet is that we should not have children training and competing like adults.
 The physical, mental, and emotional capacities of children and adults are vastly different, and generally their goals and reasons for playing a sport are significantly different as well.